-where both the atmospheric boundary layer and the ocean are warmer and the air can hold more water vapor.
+Similar patterns for the sensible heat exchange (Fig. 8) are also found.
+However the mean (not shown) and mean rms (upper left panel) show large values immediately next to the shoreline, and there is not a clear maximum over the GS as for latent heat.
+This reflects the fact that the evaporation over the colder, nearshore waters is suppressed compared to farther offshore where both the atmospheric boundary layer and the ocean are warmer and the air can hold more water vapor.
 Because of this difference between the sensible and latent heat patterns, the correlation pattern of the interannual variability does not suggest a simple dipole, but rather an extension of the high sensible heat loss variability to the south when the GS path is in a southerly location.
-Again, we see a nonlocal response in the atmosphere around 30°N.
+Again we see a non-local response in the atmosphere around 30°N.

-Meridional wind variability, often examined in stormtrack analyses, has a broad variability maximum located to the south of the mean GS path (Fig. 9).
+Meridional wind variability, often examined in storm track analyses, has a broad variability maximum located to the south of the mean GS path (Fig. 9).
 As the GS shifts northward, a shift of this mean pattern to the north would clearly bring stronger variability of meridional winds to this region, while a southward shift of the variability maximum following the GS would not necessarily bring stronger variability to the region immediately south of the mean GS path, because of the broad meridional maximum in this variability measure.
 We believe this explains the local correlation patterns in Fig. 9.
-A nonlocal response in the eastern part of the domain is not clearly related to shifts in a variability pattern, but rather to the diversion of more atmospheric variability toward the Azores (38°N, 28°W), just off our map to the east, when the GS is in a southerly location.
+A non-local response in the eastern part of the domain is not clearly related to shifts in a variability pattern, but rather to the diversion of more atmospheric variability towards the Azores (38°N, 28°W), just off our map to the east, when the GS is in a southerly location.
 It is also seen in the zonal wind variability (not shown).

-This nonlocal wind response is not collocated with those for the turbulent heat fluxes.
+This non-local wind response is not co-located with those for the turbulent heat fluxes.

-Both vorticity (Fig. 10) and divergence (Fig. 11) are noisier than other variables presented thus far, because smaller-scale atmospheric variability is enhanced when derivatives are taken of the synoptic-scale flow.
+Both vorticity (Fig. 10) and divergence (Fig. 11) are 'noisier' than other variables presented thus far , since smaller scale atmospheric variability is enhanced when derivatives are taken of the synoptic scale flow.
 The mean divergence variability maximum is somewhat more meridionally constrained than for vorticity, but both closely follow the mean GS path.
-Also, it is apparent that they track northward and southward with path changes, based on the spatial pattern of the correlations in the vicinity of the GS.
-There is also a hint that in the southeast part of the domain, there is an increase of both of these variability measures because the GS path is southerly.
-There is also a similarity to the nonlocal response of the turbulent fluxes near 30°N, 60°W.
+And it is apparent that they track northward and southward with path changes, based on the spatial pattern of the correlations in the vicinity of the GS.
+There is also a hint that in the SE part of the domain, there is an increase of both of these variability measures as the GS path is southerly.
+There is also a similarity to the non-local response of the turbulent fluxes near 30°N, 60°W.

 Because the region to the north of the GS path is relatively narrow, any given synoptic system in the atmosphere that passes over this region will be at least partly over land.
-Thus, the atmospheric region to the north of the mean GS is substantially different than for the KE in the North Pacific, where the entire region is maritime.
-And there is no Atlantic counterpart to the Sea of Japan/East Sea in the "upstream" region of the Atlantic storm tracks.
+Thus, the atmospheric region to the north of the mean GS is substantially different than for the KE in the N. Pacific, where the entire region is maritime.
+And there is no Atlantic counterpart to the Sea of Japan/East Sea in the 'upstream' region of the Atlantic storm tracks.
 We believe these geographic differences are important for the difference in response in the atmospheric variability for the two regions.